 Whether you’re planning for retirement, funding a child’s education, or simply ensuring you’ll be protected if something goes wrong, we can help you organize your finances to meet your life goals.
 We work together in an environment of trust and confidentiality to create meaningful, and ongoing, alignment between your goals and your resources.
 We can help you build confidence by knowing where you are financially, where you’re heading, and how you’re going to get there.

-Together, we’ll craft a comprehensive plan for your financial life and make sure it’s not left to chance or endangered by procrastination.
-We’ll leverage our expertise in investment management, planning, and insurance while coordinating with accountants, attorneys, and human resource representatives to ensure full implementation.
+Together, we’ll craft a comprehensive plan for your financial life and then make sure it’s not left to chance or endangered by procrastination.
+We’ll leverage our expertise in investment management, planning, and insurance while coordinating with accountants, attorneys, and human resource representatives to ensure complete implementation.
 Your planning will also require that you take action.
 We’ll help you follow through with timely coaching and encouragement.

-As our work meets its objectives, the payoff can be significant.
-A well-executed financial plan can offer meaningful peace of mind.
+As our work meets its objectives, the payoff is real.
+A well-executed financial plan will provide meaningful peace of mind.
 As does the knowledge that we’ll be in touch, like clockwork, when it’s time to track progress, rebalance portfolios, and respond to changes in the market.
-And, as your life changes, we’ll ensure your plan evolves with you.
+As your life changes, we’ll ensure your plan evolves with you.
 In the end, we’ll help you manage your finances, so you’re free to live your life.

 A sliding-scale fee is debited directly from investment accounts managed by Boston Standard.
 Managed assets do not include your current 401(k), 529 plans, etc., though we do provide actionable advice to coordinate these portfolios with your investment plan.
 For clients with less than $1.75M of managed assets, a $600 retainer is also due annually.

 Assets Under Management